-I have never experienced another year remotely similar to 2018.
+I’ve never experienced another year remotely similar to this one.
 Over the past twelve months, I have faced so many new challenges and things I’ve never experienced before.
 Many of them were terrifying and threatened to level me but, it’s December and not only am I still standing, but I’m also a better person than I was in January.
 This year, I learned a great deal about other people, the world and myself.
 Now, not all of these are going to be sunshine and rainbows, many of them are going to sound a tad depressing at first but they’re real.
-Real life isn’t perfect, it’s messy and, at times, painful beyond belief.
+Real-life isn’t perfect, it’s messy and, at times, painful beyond belief.
 But, as always, I choose to focus on what I can learn from each of these hard moments and become stronger, smarter and better for them.
 Here are 12 life lessons I’m glad I learned this year.
 What did you learn this year?

 Disclaimer: A lot of these are going to be a bit cryptic and that’s because I won’t discuss some aspects of my personal life in direct detail but, no matter what you read, none of them is about Matt and me.
 In proof-reading this, I realised it could read like we were having issues and this was my sly way of venting about him but that’s not the case.
 Most of my lessons came through difficulties in my personal life this year as a result of things out of my control.
 Regardless, I’m really thankful for them and believe they make me stronger.
-There are 12 lessons on this list so I’m choosing photos from each month of 2018, starting with January, to go with each lesson – a nice way to tie this whole reflection thing together, amiright?!
+There are 12 lessons on this list so I’m choosing photos from each month of the year, starting with January, to go with each lesson – a nice way to tie this whole reflection thing together, amiright?!

 1. You can’t trust anyone but yourself